VEWOXIC/FITS/README.md

 | **FITS**  | **0.144**  | **0.188**   | **0.238**   | **0.308**   | *0.135*        | **0.149**       | **0.165**       | **0.204**       | *0.385*    | *0.397*     | *0.411*     | **0.449**   |
 | IMP       | 0.007      | 0.007       | 0.011       | 0.013       | -0.006         | 0               | 0.001           | 0.006           | -0.019     | -0.009      | -0.013      | 0.008       |

-## Analyze
+## Analysis

-This bug mainly affect the result on smaller dataset such as ETTh1 and ETTh2.
-On other datasets, the result even shows a better performance in some cases (e.g. PatchTST on ETTm1 and FITS on ).
+The discovered bug predominantly impacts results on smaller datasets like ETTh1 and ETTh2.
+Interestingly, for other datasets, certain models, such as PatchTST on ETTm1, demonstrate enhanced performance.

-### Reproduce
+### Replication

-- We have update the training script for FITS.
-Also the training log is uploaded for community to check.
-We also upload the log for other baselines.
-Note that these logs are get with the corresponding official codebases instead of the ones in this repo.
+- We have uploaded the training logs for community review.
+Additionally, we've provided logs for other baseline models.
+It's important to note that these logs were generated using their respective official codebases, not the versions in this repository.

-- We run other baselines with freshly cloned codebase and the provided hyperparameters.
-(DO NOT USE THE ONES IN THIS REPO FOR FAIRNESS) (We did not run TimesNet since it is not suffer from this issue, and we put it here for reference)
+- We will update the training scripts of FITS very soon.

+- For fairness, we have conducted baseline runs using freshly cloned codebases with the original hyperparameters.
+(Note: Avoid using versions from this repository.)
+TimesNet, which is unaffected by this issue, was not re-run and is mentioned here only for reference.

-- Please fix the bug with the guidance and rerun the experiments.
+- We encourage the community to apply the provided bug fix and re-conduct their experiments.

-(We change the learning rate of DLinear on ETTh2 from 0.05 to 0.005 for a better result.
-That is the only hyper-parameter we change. )
+(A minor note: The only change we made in hyperparameters was reducing the learning rate for DLinear on ETTh2 from 0.05 to 0.005, resulting in improved outcomes.)

-(Kindly remind: the training of PatchTST can takes forever, especially on traffic and electricity dataset. )
+(A word of caution: Training PatchTST, particularly on datasets like traffic and electricity, can be extremely time-consuming.)

 ## Notice